-Prior to admission to the M.A.T./Pk-4 certification program, all applicants must meet with the Chair of the Education Department or designated department faculty member and the Director of Professional Field Experience.
+Prior to admission to the M.A.T./Pk-4 certification program, all applicants must meet with the Chair of the School of Education or designated faculty member and the Director of Professional Field Experience.

 |EDUC 000||Field Experience (minimum of 190 clock hours of observation and participation)||0|